 At what temperature do lice die: disinfection of things by washing and ironing, special conditions, reviews.
 At what temperature do lice and nits die?
+Lice die

-When the process is not too started, it is permissible to use folk remedies.
+When the process is not too advanced, it is permissible to use folk remedies.
 In any case, you need to know at what temperature lice and nits die in order to get rid of them as quickly as possible.

 Important!
 The information presented should not be taken literally.
 And run out into the cold with your head uncovered or take a steam bath in the sauna.

-At what temperature do lice eggs die
+At what temperature do lice eggs die?

-• below -20 ° C;
+• below -20°C;

-When using high temperatures, other methods are used:
+When using high temperatures use other methods:

 • boiling things for one hour.

-Influence of temperature on the reproduction of lice
+The influence of temperature on lice reproduction

 Considering the effect of temperature on lice reproduction, we can conclude:

-• with an increase - they just die.
+• with promotion, they simply die.

 Lice on the human body